Suprelorin

 Indications

-Male dog:
+Male dogs:

 For the induction of temporary infertility in healthy, intact, sexually mature male dogs.

-Prepubertal female dog:
+Prepubertal female dogs:

 For the induction of temporary infertility to delay the first oestrus and heat signs, and to prevent pregnancy at a young age in intact and healthy sexually immature female dogs.
 The implant should be administered between 12 and 16 weeks of age.

-Male cat:
+Male cats:

 For the induction of temporary infertility and suppression of urine odour and of sexual behaviours such as libido, vocalisation, urine marking, and aggressiveness in intact male cats from 3 months of age.